-The Corporation's reporting format ensures the consideration of risk and control and receives specific reports thereon from the senior management team and the Audit Committee.
+The Corporation's reporting format ensures the consideration of risk and control and receives specific reports from the senior management team and the Audit Committee.
 The emphasis is on obtaining the relevant degree of assurance and not merely reporting by exception.

-At its December 2023 meeting, the Corporation carried out the annual assessment for the year ended 31 July 2023 by considering documentation from the senior management team and internal audit and taking account of events since 31 July 2023.
+At its December 2024 meeting, the Corporation carried out the annual assessment for the year ended 31 July 2024 by considering documentation from the senior management team and the internal audit provider and taking account of events since 31 July 2024.